Map of Sights & Attractions in Antwerp

 St. James's Church, one of Antwerp's largest churches, was built between 1491 and 1656 in late Gothic style.
 The church is best known as the last resting place of the celebrated local painter Pieter Paul Rubens.

-This partly Gothic, partly Baroque church was originally built in 1571 by a Dominican order.
-It is best known for its large collection of Flemish paintings and its unique Calvary Mountain.
+This partly Gothic, partly Baroque church was originally built in 1571 by Dominicans.
+It is best known for its large collection of Flemish paintings and its unique Calvary Mount.

 The Stadsfeestzaal was built in 1908 as the city's Festival Hall.
 After a fire destroyed the building, it was renovated and converted into an upscale shopping center.